aspose-font/Aspose.Font-Documentation/cpp/getting-started/licensing/_index.md

 ---
-title: Licensing - Aspose.Font for .NET
+title: Licensing - Aspose.Font for C++
 type: docs
 weight: 70
-url: /net/licensing/
+url: /cpp/licensing/
 ---

 ## **Evaluate Aspose.Font**
-You can easily download Aspose.Font for .NET product for evaluation purposes.
-Please refer to the [Aspose.Font for .NET download page](https://www.nuget.org/packages/Aspose.Font/) to find out the latest version.
+You can easily download Aspose.Font for C++ product for evaluation purposes.
+Please refer to the [Aspose.Font for C++ download page](https://www.nuget.org/packages/Aspose.Font.cpp/) to find out the latest version.
 The evaluation download is same as the purchased download.
 The evaluation version simply becomes licensed when you add a few lines of code to apply the license.

 ### **Evaluation Version Limitations**
 Evaluation version of Aspose.Font (without a license specified) provides full product functionality except some evaluation limitations.
 An evaluation supports working with the following fonts only.